briansunter/graph/site/content/pages/travels with charley.md

 The book is divided into three sections: "Looking for America," "Finding America," and "America Observed."

-In the first section, Steinbeck describes his motivation for undertaking the journey and his preparations for the trip.
-He also reflects on his past travels and on the changes he has seen in America over the years.
+In the first section, Steinbeck describes his motivation for the journey and preparations.
+He also reflects on his travels and the changes he has seen in America.

 In the second section, Steinbeck details his travels across America.
 He describes his interactions with a variety of people, from truckers and hitchhikers to police officers and politicians.
-He also includes Charley's perspective on the trip, as well as his own observations about the people and places he encounters.
+He also includes Charley's perspective on the trip and his observations about the people and places he encounters.

 ### Long island to Conneticut